Tips for optimizing your Auto-label prompts

 - Use another genAI tool like chatGPT, Microsoft Copilot or Google Gemini to improve your prompt.
 Provide the prompt and some examples of correct and incorrect answers and ask it to help you revise the prompt to achieve better results.

 - Filter out records without abstracts.
-When running the auto labeller on just citation data (not PDFs), it performs more accurately when it has abstracts, and not just titles to rely on.
+When running the Auto-labeler on just citation data (not PDFs), it performs more accurately when it has abstracts, and not just titles to rely on.
 We recommend, when doing the initial human screening, to skip records without abstracts.
-In this way, when you set your article filters for the auto labeller, it will only include articles with abstracts.
+In this way, when you set your article filters for the Auto-labeler, it will only include articles with abstracts.
+You might also consider skipping records with unusually short abstracts.

-- Review the Probability and Reasoning.
-When this option is enabled for a label, you can review the auto labeller's reasoning process and its estimation of how likely the answer is correct (i.e. its confidence in its answer).
-To find this information, click on the individual article, scroll down to Auto Labels, and click on the dropdown arrow to open the reasoning text for that label.
+- Review the Reasoning with Confidence.
+When this option is enabled for a label, you can review the Auto-labeler's reasoning process and its estimation of how likely the answer is correct (i.e. its confidence in its answer).
+To find this information, click on the individual article, scroll down to Auto-labels, and click on the dropdown arrow to open the reasoning text for that label.

 - Consider a scale of relevance to improve sensitivity.
-Rather than asking for a yes/no answer for inclusion, you can use a categorical label to ask the auto labeller to supply an answer based on a 5-point scale of relevance.
-In this way, you can filter results that the auto labeller found highly likely to be relevant (1) to unlikely to be relevant (5), including an 'undecidable' category.
+Rather than asking for a yes/no answer for inclusion, you can use a categorical label to ask the Auto-labeler to supply an answer based on a 5-point scale of relevance.
+In this way, you can filter results that the Auto-labeler found highly likely to be relevant (1) to unlikely to be relevant (5), including an 'undecidable' category.
 For more information about this approach, see Sandnor et al. (2024).